Inverkeithing: 18th century

+19th century

 In 1821, merchant and politician Sir Robert Preston directed the development of Preston Crescent, a new road to the south of the town on the banks of the Inner Bay.
 Alongside a small stone bridge (today a C-listed building), a number of plain classical houses were built to accommodate retired sea captains, with most of the buildings surviving to this day.
 Nearby Preston Hill is also named for Sir Robert, who erected a flagpole there intended to aid marine traffic.

+In the early 19th century through to 1835, a land lazaretto stood at Inverkeithing harbour for the purpose of local quarantine.
+This was only the second land lazaretto in Scotland, the other being housed at Dunoon.
+In 1886, author James Simpson published "Reminiscences of childhood at Inverkeithing, or, Life at a lazaretto" about his experience on the Lazaretto.

 By the mid-19th century quarrying, engineering and shipbuilding were major industries in the area and, in 1831, the population increased by over 600 in a decade, due to an influx of labourers employed in greenstone quarries.
 The quarries provided material for major works, such as the extension of Leith Pier and some of the piers of the Forth Bridge.
 By 1870, engineering and shipbuilding had largely ceased, and the harbour lost freight traffic to the railways.
 As a result, Inverkeithing was no longer on a through route for freight.
 The opening of the Forth Bridge in 1890, however, led to another surge in population and new building.
 By 1925, quarrying remained a major operation and, whilst the saltworks, iron foundry and sawmill had closed, a papermaking industry had developed at the harbour.
 Caldwell's paper mill would remain in operation until 2003, with the factory being demolished in 2012.

+20th century onwards

+In 1905, Scottish oil painter Robert Hope (1869 - 1936) painted some works on Inverkeithing, his most famous an impressionist painting looking from Inverkeithing harbour towards the town entitled "Inverkeithing".
+In 1914, Inverkeithing saw the opening of Majestic Cinema on Boreland Road.
+The cinema had the capacity for 1,000 people.
+It closed in 1960, and the building is now home to an antique centre and tea rooms.

 At the beginning of the 20th century, Inverkeithing became known for its shipbreaking at Thos.
 W. Ward's yard on the Inner Bay.
-Among others, the revolutionary battleship HMS Dreadnought was dismantled there in 1923, as was the hull of the Titanic's sister ship RMS Olympic in 1937, the Nazi Party cruise ship Robert Ley in 1947, and the second RMS Mauretania in 1966.
+Among others, the revolutionary battleship HMS Dreadnought was dismantled there in 1923, as was the hull of the Titanic's sister ship RMS Olympic in 1937, the Nazi Party cruise ship Robert Ley in 1947, passenger steamer and later depot ship HMS Montclare in 1958, and the second RMS Mauretania in 1966.
 Today, the yard is a metal recycling facility.